mspbannister/dand-p6-tfl_visualisation/README.md

 ### Labels
 Rather than include a legend, which can be difficult to interpret accurately for these relatively small and similarly sized circles (with radii of 4-9 pixels), I decided to annotate each bubble with a tooltip.
 As the user moves the mouse over a station, they are shown the station name and average daily cycle hires for the chosen data (i.e. Overall, Weekdays or Weekends).

+## Feedback

+As part of the development process, I solicited feedback from friends and family on my evolving visualisation.
+This can be summarised as follows:

+1. Advised to encode bike hire data in both colour and size (not just size).
+2. Advised that the red colour scheme is too aggressive.
+3. Advised that the default cursor when hovering over the buttons (text style) meant that clicking them wasn't intuitive.

 ## Conclusion